parth910f/Customer-Behavior-Analysis-in-Online-Retail/README.md

-# 🛒 Online Retail Data Analysis
+# 🛒 Customer Behavior Analysisa Analysis

 ## 📌 Overview
 This project analyzes real-world online retail transaction data from a **UK-based e-commerce business** that operates as a non-store retailer selling unique all-occasion giftware.
 The dataset spans from **December 1, 2009, to December 9, 2011**, containing over **1 million transactions**.